multiscale/muscle3/docs/source/devtools.rst

 generated code is excluded from testing.

-Tests can be run locally using `make test`, but are also run in the cloud via `Travis-CI`_ on every push to the Github repository.
-After Travis has run the tests, it reports the code coverage to `Codacy`_, which integrates it with the linting results into its dashboard.
+Tests can be run locally using `make test`, but are also run in the cloud via Github Actions on every push to the Github repository.
+After Github has run the tests, it reports the code coverage to `Codacy`_, which integrates it with the linting results into its dashboard.
 It also reports back to GitHub, adding an icon to e.g. a pull request to signal whether the tests have passed or not.